 Minnesota High-Speed Rail - Minnesota's first high-speed rail line within the federally designated high-speed rail corridor along the upper Mississippi River, connecting the Twin Cities to Madison, Milwaukee and Chicago.

 Gateway Corridor - The Gateway Corridor follows Interstate 94 from the St. Croix River Bridge to Saint Paul and is a vital transportation connection between urban, suburban and rural communities.
-In 2010, the Commission launched an 18-month Alternatives Analysis Study to determine the best mode and route of new transit in the corridor.
-The study is expected to be completed by spring 2012.
+During 2013, the Gateway Corridor Commission and its consultant team began the preparation of a Draft Environmental Impact Statement (DEIS) which entered the “Scoping” phase in March 2014.
+The Alternatives Analysis Study was completed in spring 2012.

 Red Rock Corridor - This transit project runs from Hastings through St. Paul to downtown Minneapolis.
 A commuter rail feasibility study has been conducted and the corridor deemed feasible for future analysis.
 An alternatives analysis has begun on this project, and will examine commuter rail and bus way in the corridor, and will also evaluate different alignments for the corridor.